 When you promote an excellent employee, you know you’ll be working with a loyal, cooperative team member who already fits the company culture.
 Additionally, internal promotions can help boost productivity and morale.
 We’ll explore the benefits of promoting from within and share internal recruitment guidelines, best practices and potential drawbacks.

-Shaylae Duprís, an HR consultant and founder of Blu Prospects Consulting, said internal promotions can help improve representation throughout the organization.
+Shaylae Duprís, an HR consultant and founder of Blu Prospects Consulting, noted that internal promotions can help improve representation throughout the organization.
 “Leadership should be reflective of the very workforce or the candidates that the organization wants to retain or attract,” Duprís said.

 Consider the following business benefits of promoting from within instead of hiring externally.